sebasmos/sebasmos.github.io/cv.md

 #### Dissertation

 - *Logo verification and characterization with machine learning for document analysis*.
-EcoVadis, Paris (France)
+EcoVadis - Paris, France.
 - *Mechanism for the characterization of motion artifacts in photophethysmography signals under low-intensity movements for tachycardia and bradycardia eventsTachycardia and Bradycardia Detection using Wearable Photoplethysmography under low-intensity Motion Artifacts*.
-University of Cauca, Popayan (Colombia)
+University of Cauca - Popayan, Colombia.

 #### Research Interests